Test your flows

 Selected Outputs

-Connector Builder provides the ability to inspect a list of output fields that are selected by the end user of a connector.
-This feature is particularly useful when building a connector against a third-party service that retrieves a large payload of data.
+Connector Builder includes the ability to inspect a list of output fields selected by the connector's end user.
+This is useful when you build a connector against a third-party service that retrieves a large payload of data.

-When fields in the Selected Outputs section are returned from the third-party service, they are in the following format for each group:
+When returned from the third-party service, the fields in the Selected Outputs section have the following format for each group:

 Copy